 - Do I need to be concerned about IR35?

 - What should I try and do before I start contracting or freelancing?

-We hope this little guide helps, unfortunately, there aren’t any special secret schemes that HM Revenue and Customs have told only one or two accountants.
-Paying less tax is possible but only with the support of an expert in their field, experienced knowledgeable accountant, as a matter of fact, these are the only accountants we employ at SJD Accountancy.
+We hope this guide helps.
+Unfortunately, there aren’t any special or secret schemes that HM Revenue and Customs have told only one or two accountants.
+Paying less tax is possible, but only with the support of an experienced, knowledgeable accountant; as a matter of fact, these are the only accountants we employ at SJD Accountancy.

-If you do choose to set up a limited company, which is exactly what our other 15,000 contractor and freelancer clients have done, you may like to chose SJD to help form your company.
+If you do choose to set up a limited company, which is exactly what our 15,000+ contractor and freelancer clients have done, you may like to chose SJD to help form your company.

-If you wish to appoint us as your accountants immediately, the quickest and easiest way to do so is by accessing our Client Agreement Form
+The quickest, easiest way to appoint us as your accountants is by accessing our Client Agreement Form or phoning us on .

-If you are undecided about whether to go limited or use an umbrella company please click here: Take home pay through a limited or umbrella company
+Are you still undecided about whether to go limited or use an umbrella company?
+Find out how your take home pay will differ through a limited or umbrella company.